GEPD2/encryption_app/README.md

 pip install matplotlib
 pip install numpy
 (No need to pip install standard libraries like tkinter, collections, or hashlib — they’re already included with Python.)

+or you can do this to install all the nesessary labraries at once pip install -r requirments.txt
 ```
 Run the application
 python3 cryptography_app_pure_python.py